ShivamKGate/agentic-deep-researcher/README.md

 # Agentic Deep Researcher

-This is a `MCP`-powered multi-agent researcher that performs real-time web research using agents through CrewAI, LinkUp API, and DeepSeek R1 as a local LLM.
+This is a `MCP`-powered multi-agent deep researcher that performs real-time web research using agents through CrewAI, LinkUp API, and DeepSeek R1 as a local LLM.
 It uses a team of agents to web search, analyze the research, and finally synthesize the information into structured, cited insights.
 It orchestrates three roles:

 - **Web Searcher**